Ishari K. Ganesh

-Dr. Ishari K Ganesh (pronounced as Ai-sari) is the founder, chairman and Chancellor of Vels University in Chennai, India.

-He founded the Vael's Educational Trust in 1992 in the memory of his late father Isari Velan, a former Member of Legislative Assembly in the state government of M. G. Ramachandran.
+Ishari K. Ganesh (pronounced as Ai-sari) is the founder, chairman and chancellor of Vels University in Chennai, India.
+He founded the Vel's Educational Trust in 1992 in the memory of his late father Isari Velan, a former Member of Legislative Assembly in the state government of M. G. Ramachandran.

-He was the president of the Pachaiyappa's Trust board (2011-2014).

-He was the secretary of the consortium of colleges affiliated to The Tamil Nadu Dr. M.G.R.
-Medical University(2007-2009).
+He was the President of the Pachaiyappa's Trust board (2011-2014).
+He was the Secretary of the consortium of Colleges affiliated to Tamil Nadu Dr. M.G.R.
+Medical University (2007-2009).